Powerful earthquake shakes southern, central Mexico near Huatulco resort

 Seismic alarms sounded midmorning with enough warning for residents to exit buildings.
-Power was knocked out to some areas, but there were not immediate reports of damage or injuries.
+Power was knocked out to some areas, but there were no immediate reports of damage or injuries.

 Helicopters flew over downtown Mexico City and police patrols sounded their sirens.

-The U.S. Geologic Survey said the quake hit at 10:29 a.m.
+The U.S. Geologic Survey said the magnitude 7.4 quake hit at 10:29 a.m.
 (11:29 a.m.
 Eastern) along Mexico's southern Pacific coast at a depth of 16 miles (26 km).
-The epicenter was 7 miles (12 km) south-southwest of Santa Maria Zapotitlan.
+The epicenter was 7 miles (12 km) south-southwest of Santa Maria Zapotitlan in Oaxaca state.

 It was felt in Guatemala and throughout south and central Mexico.